 Before something is thrown away – think if there are other possibilities – could it be reused for another purpose?
 How about an old T-shirt?
 It could be used as a rag to clean the car.

-- Recycle: We have defined this in some detail, but the following are examples: aluminium can be used to create more cans, while paper and cardboard can be recycled in order to generate more paper products.
+- Recycle: We have defined this in some detail, but the following are examples: aluminium can be used to create more cans, while paper and cardboard can be recycled to generate more paper products.

 A good way to start children off on this is as a simple exercise to separate paper and cardboard waste at school (or home for that matter) from plastics and metals.